conan-io/conan-io.github.io/_posts/2019-03-06-Serializing-your-data-with-Protobuf.markdown

 title: "Serialiazing your data with Protobuf"
 ---

+> ⚠️ (May 24, 2023) This blog has been updated and is working with Conan 2.x.
+Plus, the protobuf syntax has been updated to version 3.

 You probably already had to develop a project where you needed to exchange information between processes or even across different machines with different processor architectures.
 One well-known technique in this scenario is [serialization](https://en.wikipedia.org/wiki/